 1. Build Positive Relationships: Establish strong relationships with students by showing genuine interest in their lives and maintaining unconditional positive regard.
 Positive relationships create a foundation of trust and respect, which is crucial for an effective learning environment.

-2. Implement Culturally Responsive Teaching: Recognize and incorporate students’ cultural backgrounds into your teaching practices.
-Culturally responsive teaching helps students feel valued and understood, reducing classroom tensions and fostering a more inclusive atmosphere.
+2. Implement Culturally Responsive Teaching: recognise and incorporate students’ cultural backgrounds into your teaching practices.
+Culturally responsive teaching helps students feel valued and understood, reducing classroom tensions and developing a more inclusive atmosphere.

 4. Practice Consistent Eye Contact: Make consistent eye contact with students during lessons and interactions.
-This simple classroom management technique helps maintain attention, conveys confidence, and reinforces positive classroom behavior.
+This simple classroom management technique helps maintain attention, conveys confidence, and reinforces positive classroom behaviour.

 5. Encourage Class Discussions: Facilitate open class discussions where students can express their thoughts and feelings.
 This supports the development of cognitive thinking skills and helps students practice respectful communication, contributing to a calmer classroom environment.